SkyePrism/0x30/content/posts/ProblemSolvingSymptomSolving/ProblemSolvingSymptomSolving.md

 to solve the problem itself, and not just its symptoms.

-But I implore you to think of situations you don't have a lot of power in, where you have no choice but to simply solve the symptoms of; situations where can't solve the problem itself, and are therefore dealing with a great about of stress because of the consequences of solving the symptoms only.
+But I implore you to think of situations you don't have a lot of power in, where you have no choice but to simply solve the symptoms of; situations where you can't solve the problem itself, and are therefore dealing with a great amount of stress because of the consequences of solving the symptoms only.

 Think of what you would need to solve such problems.
 This is an open-ended post because